43piRcubed/portfolio/DisasterResponsePipeline/README.md

 <a id='overview'></a>

-## 1. Project Overview
+## 1 Overview

-In this project, I'll apply data engineering to analyze disaster data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> to build a model for an API that classifies disaster messages.
+In this project disaster response data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> is analyzed to build a model for an API that allows for the classification of disaster messages based on 36 different categories.

-_data_ directory contains a data set which are real messages that were sent during disaster events.
-I will be creating a machine learning pipeline to categorize these events so that appropriate disaster relief agency can be reached out for help.

-This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
+The aim is to categorize messages received to facilitate the notification to the appropriate disatser relief agencies .

+On the back end the data is processed and modeled.
+The front end is a web app that allows an emergency operator to enter a message, which will then be categorized accordingly to allow for the appropriate actions to be taken.

+The main dashboard of the app also includes visualizations that summarize the data used as modelling input.

 [Here](#eg) are a few screenshots of the web app.